spireflow/spireflow/README.md

 - **Backend + Auth configured**: Authentication enabled with protected routes
 - **Backend unavailable**: Automatically falls back to mock data (no crashes!)

-### Production deployment
+### Remote deployment

-For production (e.g., Vercel):
+For remote services (e.g., Vercel):

 1. Deploy your backend to a hosting service (e.g. Heroku/Render)
 2. Set environment variables in your Vercel project settings
-3. Deploy - the app automatically detects and uses the backend
+3. Deploy front-end app - it automatically detects and uses the backend

 ## 🧾 Pages